Division of Social Sciences

 194, 294, 394, 494.
 Special Topics in History

 Intensive study of specialized topics or limited periods in American history.
-The course will be offered only occasionally and topics will vary.
-Prerequisite: One year in introductory sequence in history required.
+Such courses will be offered occasionally and topics will vary.
+Prerequisite: HIS 111 or two 200-level history courses taken at the college level required.

 195, 295, 395, 495.
 On-campus Research

 197, 297, 397, 497.
 Independent Study